itsmattsaunders/formative3.1/README.md

 Still in Terminal, but now in your local server (vagrant, localhost, etc.):
 >$ npm install

-This will install Bootstrap, jQuery and Popper.js (which are listed in the package.json file).
-If/when Grunt is set up, that will also be installed as part of the **npm install** process.
+This will install Bootstrap, jQuery, Popper.js, and Grunt (which are listed in the package.json file) when you type **npm install** in the Terminal.

 You also need to create a config.json file in your root directory and paste the following into the file.
 You need to get a News API Key from the News API website (see link above) and then include it in the config.json file.

-An example file has been given, which you can also duplicate.
+Here's how it should look:

 >{
-  "newsAPIkey": ""
+  "newsAPIkey": "ADD_API_KEY_HERE"
 }

 # STYLE GUIDE

 - We are using object-oriented CSS (**OOCSS**) for this project.
 We aim to write reusable, modular code while writing style separately for content and containers.

-- For JavaScript, we use: single quotes for values; camelcase for variable and function names; spaces around operators; 4-space indentation; and other practices recommended by [W3Schools](https://www.w3schools.com/js/js_conventions.asp)
+- For JavaScript, we use: single quotes for values; camelcase for variable and function names; spaces around operators; 4-space indentation; and other practices recommended by [W3Schools](https://www.w3schools.com/js/js_conventions.asp).
+We are starting to use ES6 for variable and function declarations.

 - We opted not to use SASS to compile our CSS, as this was a small, single-page project.
 We use **Bootstrap** for CSS.